ImageMagick/Usage-Markdown/color_mods/index.md

 This is especially useful when you need to include the 'constant' in the color calculations, or only want to modify one channel.

-For example invert (negate) the image.
+For example, invert (negate) the image.

 ~~~
 convert rose: -color-matrix '6x3: -1  0  0 0 0 1